Tiki

 In Māori mythology, Tiki is the first man created by either Tūmatauenga or Tāne.
 He found the first woman, Marikoriko, in a pond; she seduced him and he became the father of Hine-kau-ataata.
-By extension, a tiki is a large or small wooden, pounamu or stone carving in humanoid form, notably worn on the neck as a hei-tiki, although this is a somewhat archaic usage in the Māori language.
+By extension, a tiki is a large or small wooden, pounamu or other stone carving in humanoid form, although this is a somewhat archaic usage in the Māori language, where a tiki is usually a hei-tiki, a pendant worn around the neck.
 Hei-tiki are often considered taonga, especially if they are older and have been passed down throughout multiple generations.
-Carvings similar to ngā tiki and coming to represent deified ancestors are found in most Polynesian cultures.
+Carvings similar to tiki and coming to represent deified ancestors are found in most Polynesian cultures.
 They often serve to mark the boundaries of sacred or significant sites.
-In the Western world, Tiki culture, a movement inspired by various Pacific cultures, has become popular in the 20th and 21st centuries; this has proven controversial, however, as the movement is regarded by many Polynesians as cultural appropriation.
+The word has cognates in other Polynesian languages, such as tiʻi in Tahitian and kiʻi in Hawaiian.
+In the Western world, Tiki culture, a movement inspired by various Pacific cultures, has become popular in the 20th and 21st centuries.